-The Improving the Human Condition Grant offers funding to SFS students engaged in meaningful summer projects that improve the quality of life for others.
+The Improving the Human Condition Grant offers funding to BSFS students engaged in meaningful summer projects that improve the quality of life for others.
 These projects may be conducted through structured internships, research assistantships, or independent work.
 Students engage in short-term, hands-on projects in the international arena.
 Domestic projects with an international focus are also considered.
 The selection committee looks for students who have a commitment to social causes and an understanding of how their passion and experiences supplement and enhance their academic work.
-Graduating seniors and students on leave may not apply for the Improving the Human Condition Grant.
+Past recipients, graduating seniors, and students on leave may not apply for the Improving the Human Condition Grant.
 All other students are encouraged to submit an application.
 Applications will be accepted from January 1st, 2019 through March 15, 2019.
 For more information and eligibility requirements, please review the FAQ.

 The Junior Fellowship in Diplomacy program provides selected BSFS undergraduates an opportunity to pursue independent study projects that focus on recent and current diplomatic problems, issues and questions.
 Students are paired with an advisor to research a project of their choosing and participate in other activities during the fellowship.
 Students apply in the spring of their junior year to the fellowship which offers academic credit and a tuition stipend.

 The Mark Adamsson Prize is awarded each year to a member of the SFS junior class.
 It honors the memory of Mark Adamsson, an SFS student who passed away unexpectedly in 2015.
 The Prize of $5,000 supports a summer-long international project which may take the form of research or an equally rewarding and useful initiative to make the world a better place.
 Winners are expected to provide a brief report on their summer’s work by the end of September of their senior year, to be shared with the Dean’s office, past winners of the Prize, and friends and family of Mark Adamsson.
 Applications are due on Thursday, November 15th, 2018 at 11:59PM.